stephanfowler/ssg-hook/README.md

 ### Installation

 - run `$ npm install`
-- Set a [Web hook](https://help.github.com/articles/post-receive-hooks) on your repo (probably GitHub) that points to your ssg-hook server:
+- Set a [Web hook](https://help.github.com/articles/post-receive-hooks) on your repo (probably on GitHub) that points to your ssg-hook server:
 ```
 http://example.com:8080/hooks/ssg
 ```